Our past is behind us. Fri 01 July 2022

 John Clarke of Huntingdonshire, tried in 1646, who told a fellow accused witch that he was foolish to have let the authorities find his marks and that he had “cut off mine three days before I was searched.”

 John's last name 'Clarke' implies he was a clerk.
 That is: a cleric - a record-keeper for a vicar or wicca.
-All three occupations seem to have been purged during England's 17th century Civil War.
+Three occupations that we're told suffered severe culling during England's 17th century Civil War.

-Sometimes genetic mishaps near the fundament go too far the other way, creating a sacral dimple:
+Nor should we get hung up on human tails.
+Sometimes genetic mishaps near the fundament go the other way.
+Leaving their owner with the mysterious sacral dimple:

 The gap above the crack.
 Source: Sacral Dimple